使命 | Mission: Impact, equality, understanding

-The Manchester China Institute (MCI) promotes research, teaching, and learning about China across all faculties at the University of Manchester, with a focus on the Humanities.
+- The Manchester China Institute (MCI) promotes multidisciplinary research and teaching about China across all faculties at the University of Manchester, with a focus on the Humanities.

-Given Britain’s past experience as a colonial power in China, MCI is particularly keen to help educate the British public about that shared past, and to oppose Orientalist (and Occidentalist) knowledge production about China.
-While embracing differences, therefore, we also celebrate our common humanity: Chinese or British, all deserve to be treated with dignity and respect.
+- Given Britain’s past experience as a colonial power in China, MCI is particularly keen to help educate the British public about that shared past, and to oppose Orientalist (and Occidentalist) knowledge production about China (and the West).
+While embracing differences, therefore, we celebrate our common humanity: Chinese or British, all deserve to be treated with dignity and respect.

 Prof Peter Gries / The Manchester China Institute Director